paultimothy12/GitHub/readMe.txt

 	Case 1:
 		Hit => git reset <2nd commitId>
 		Now all the commits between 2nd and 5th(recent) commit will be removed permanently and changes of 5th commit will still be available.
-		You can push the changes(5th commit) to a seperate space called "stash" => git add .; git stash
+		You can push the changes(5th commit) to a seperate space called "stash".
+Hit => git add .; git stash

 		You don't need those changes too, then Hit => git stash clear //changes in stash will also be cleared Now your local will have 2 commits, if you want the same in remote repository(5 commits to 2 commits), do force push.